 - Court Order

-Whilst these assist in giving Father’s an equal position to Mother, they do require either co-operation and consent of Mother, or outside intervention.
+Whilst these assist in giving Fathers an equal position to the Mother, they do require either co-operation and consent of the Mother, or outside intervention.

 It is good to bear in mind that parental responsibility is separate from a Father’s obligations to financially provide for a child.

-Here at Woodfines we can offer specialist family advice safeguarding and protecting your interests when important decisions are to be made regarding your children.
-Please do not hesitate to contact Clare Pilsworth and Jackie Jessiman Cambridge on 01223 411421 or firstname.lastname@example.org for advice and assistance.
+Here at Woodfines, we can offer specialist family advice safeguarding and protecting your interests when important decisions are to be made regarding your children.
+For further help or advice, please contact a member of our Family Law team on firstname.lastname@example.org